Electroencephalographic field influence on calcium momentum waves: Coupled SMNI-VP -waves

 where $ A_{G^\prime{}}^{G} $ and $ B_{G^\prime{}}^{G} $ are minicolumnar-averaged inter-neuronal synaptic efficacies, $ v_{G^\prime{}}^ {G} $ and $ \phi _{G^\prime{}}^{G} $ are averaged means and variances of contributions to neuronal electric polarizations. $ M^{G^\prime{}} $ and $ N^{G^\prime{}} $ in $ F^{G} $ are afferent macrocolumnar firings, scaled to efferent minicolumnar firings by $ N/N*\approx 10^{-3} $, where $ N* $ is the number of neurons in a macrocolumn, about $ 10^{5} $.
 Similarly, $ A_{G}^{G^\prime{}} $ and $ B_{G}^{G^\prime{}} $ have been scaled by $ N*/N\approx 10^{3} $ to keep $ F^{G} $ invariant.
 Other values taken are consistent with experimental data, e.g., $ V^{G}=10 $~mV, $ v_{G^\prime{}}^{G}=0.1 $~mV, $ \phi _{G^\prime{}}^{G}=0.03^{1/2} $~mV.

 The numerator of $ F^{G} $ contains post-synaptic parameters, and that the denominator of $ F^{G} $ contains pre-synaptic parameters, a result that drops out of the derivation of the mesoscopic derivation from the statistics of synaptic and neuronal interactions in and across minicolumns.
-Afferent contributions from $ N^{\ddagger E} $ long-ranged excitatory fibers, e.g., cortico-cortical neurons, are included, where $ N^{\ddagger E} $ might be on the order of 10\% of $ N^{*} $: Of the approximately $ 10^{10} $ to $ 10^{11} $ neocortical neurons, estimates of the number of pyramidal cells range from 2/3 up to 4/5 \cite{Markram+Toledo-Rodriguez+Wang+Gupta+Silberberg+Wu2004}.
-Nearly every pyramidal cell has an axon branch that makes a cortico-cortical connection; i.e., the number of cortico-cortical fibers is of the order $ 10^{10} $.
+Afferent contributions from $ N^{\ddagger E} $ long-ranged excitatory fibers, e.g., cortico-cortical neurons, are included (implicitly having coefficients measuring the strength of coupling between regions), where $ N^{\ddagger E} $ might be on the order of 10\% of $ N^{*} $: Of the approximately $ 10^{10} $ to $ 10^{11} $ neocortical neurons, estimates of the number of pyramidal cells range from 2/3 up to 4/5 \citep{Markram+Toledo-Rodriguez+Wang+Gupta+Silberberg+Wu2004}.
+Nearly every pyramidal cell has an axon branch that makes a cortico-cortical connection, i.e., the number of cortico-cortical fibers is of the order $ 10^{10} $.
 This development is used in the SMNI description of scalp EEG across regions.

-\subsubsection{Euler-Lagrange Equations}
+\subsubsection{Euler-Lagrange equations}

 The Lagrangian components and Euler-Lagrange (EL) equations are essentially the counterpart to classical dynamics,